CKD – the basics (for health professionals)

 Renal transplant

-Renal transplantation requires the use of long-term immunosuppressive therapy to stop the recipient’s immune system from ‘attacking’ the donor tissue.
+Renal transplantation requires long-term immunosuppressive therapy to stop the recipient’s immune system from ‘attacking’ the donor tissue.

 Despite the overt success of transplantation, it can be associated with a number of complications including graft rejection, complications from immunosuppressive agents (e.g. malignancy, infection) and disease recurrence.